codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/gitops-runtimes/create-git-source.md

 %}

 ## What's next
-With a Git Source setup, you are now ready to create applications.
+With a Git Source set up, you are now ready to create applications.
 Before diving into application creation, let’s focus on two key entities essential for promoting and deploying applications: Environments and Products.

 * Environments represent stages in your software development lifecycle, providing a structured way to track and manage your applications.
 * Products group related applications under a single entity, enabling better organization, visibility, and control when promoting changes and deploying applications.